Exclusive: Facing Trump's demands, NATO to consider larger Iraq training mission

 But the pressure is also greater because NATO has not yet been able to follow up on a similar train-and-advise request from Libya’s U.N.-backed government in Tripoli, diplomats said, because the country is still controlled by rival factions.

-Additional reporting by Idrees Ali in Washington; Editing by Matthew Mpoke Bigg
+Additional reporting by Idrees Ali in Washington and Ahmed Aboulenein in Baghdad; Editing by Matthew Mpoke Bigg and Toby Chopra